How to Recover Lost Wages After a Car Accident Injury

 You’re driving home after a fun night out with friends when suddenly, a drunk driver plows into your car at a stoplight.
 In the blink of an eye, your whole life changes and you find yourself suffering from serious and catastrophic injuries.
 During this time, you are forced to miss months of work while you recover from your injuries and put your life back together again.
 How will you pay your rent without your paycheck?
 How will you continue to support your family?

 An injury from an auto accident can leave a victim unable to work, thus making it difficult to pay bills and support a family.
 If you were the victim of an accident at the fault of someone else, you have a right to be reimbursed for the income you lost while you recovered from your injuries.
 There are several ways to make sure you are compensated for lost wages, but determining the right course of action is best done with the guidance of an auto accident lawyer.

 What are Lost Wages?

 After a car accident, you may be able to collect compensation for lost wages.
-Lost wages refer to the money you would’ve received from working, if your accident had not occurred.
-You can recover wages that you were unable to earn because of hospitalizations, medical appointments, therapies, and work restrictions.
-In order to collect lost wages, however, you must establish the following:
+Lost wages refer to the money you would’ve been paid from working if your accident had not occurred.
+You can recover lost income that you were unable to earn because of hospitalizations, medical appointments, therapies, and work restrictions.
+In order to collect lost wages from missed work, however, you must establish the following: